 Under the Education and Care Services National Regulations the approved provider must ensure that policies and procedures are in place for providing a child safe environment and take reasonable steps to ensure those policies and procedures are followed.
 (Regulation 168, Regulation 170).
 The National Law requires management to ensure all children being educated and cared for are adequately supervised and every reasonable precaution is taken to protect children from harm and any hazard likely to cause injury.
-Our focus is to build a child safe environment which is reflected in our Service policies and procedures and understood and practiced by all educators, staff, children and young people, volunteers and students.
+Our focus is to build a child safe environment which is reflected in our Service policies and procedures and understood and practiced by all educators and staff.

 'Child safety is everyone's responsibility.'
 (A guide to the Child Safe Standards. p.26.
 2020)